gemma-butcher/ms4/README.md

 - All django-allauth functions are available, changing the email, adding email, changing password, etc
 - Utilising these functions will redirect to the user's account page with a toast notification instead of the usual django-allauth redirect for smoother user experience.
 - Trying to access another user's page will result in your own page being displayed as the view checks for the current logged in user and utilises that for the page context.
 - Able to save Shipping and Billing details separately, so when making an order the fields will automatically be filled in.
+This can be seen [here]()

 ### Shopping Bag Pages